 Your site can be optimized so you have it featured in more snippets, and you can even adjust your entire SEO strategy in order to avoid featured snippets completely.
 They aren’t going anywhere, anytime soon, so you should have some kind of method of handling them.

-And yes – with featured snippets, fewer users click on actual websites, and more of them just get their answer from the snippet.
+With featured snippets, fewer users click on actual websites, and more of them just get their answer from the snippet.
 And that might influence your SEO campaign.
 However, many SEOs would confirm that the SERP features on Google can be both a blessing and a curse.
 If you aren’t featured in a snippet, the site traffic will be significantly cut down.
 But, if you are, that’s a welcome boost.

 The number one goal that Google has is to get the users answers to their search queries, in as little clicks as possible.
 Therefore, Featured Snippets, or Related Questions, or anything else that works in a similar manner, will cut down the number of clicks on actual sites, just like your own.
 Unless you’re in one of them.